Divorce & Real Estate

 If the real property was refinanced during the marriage, the real property will remain separate property.
 However, if both spouses’ names are on the refinance documents, it can be argued that the spouse who owns the real property has gifted 50 percent of the real property to the other spouse as their separate property.

 Real property that is community property will need to be divided during the divorce.
 Since real property cannot be split in half, the parties will need to determine the value of the real property and decide how to divide any equity or debt.
-The real property will either be sold or one of the parties may decide to keep it.
+The real property may be sold or one of the parties may keep it.